The Booksellers Association of the United Kingdom & Ireland Limited

 • involved.

-• To set up as appears necessary Working Groups for temporary issues and Advisory Groups for ongoing issues.
+• To set up as necessary Working Groups for temporary issues and Advisory Groups for ongoing issues.

 To always bear in mind that communication with members should be two way: not only do members need to hear from the Association; they also need to know that the Association will give them a voice.
 Even when it is not possible for the BA to have a unanimous view on a matter affecting members differently, views should be expressed by the BA on behalf of all members.